bigpick/TodayILearned/_posts/2020-03-09-various-linux-inputs.md

 Woo!
 Flag is `Mommy!
 I learned how to pass various input in Linux :)`.

-For this code, see my [Git repo](https://github.com/bigpick/pwnable.kr) for pwnable.kr practice code.
+For this code, see my [CTF practice Git repo](https://github.com/bigpick/CaptureTheFlagCode/blob/master/practice/pwnable.kr/toddlersbottle/07_input_code/input_pwn.py) for this pwnable.kr code.